SAP-samples/ui5-advanced-exercises-codejam/notes.md

 # Chapter 4

 - debugging
-- include bug that attendees have to find anf fix
+- include bug that attendees have to find and fix

 # Chapter 5